 For impromptu champagne celebrations or at-home cocktail hours, having an ice bucket on hand makes for an instant classy touch.
 Rather than sending your guests to and from the kitchen you keep their drinks cool and refreshed on the spot.

 A Wooden Muddler

 You can't make a proper mojito without a proper muddler, so be sure to add one of these essential wooden tools to your bar cart.
 Muddling helps extract and mix the flavors of cocktail ingredients like fresh herbs, fruits and simple syrups together—making for an expertly balanced drink.

 Coasters are one of those home accessories that sound boring until the moment you realize just how many incredibly cool options are out there.
 Home designers, stores and brands have taken the concept of the humble coaster and ran with it—creating prints, pictures, fresh shapes and designs that are almost too pretty to put a glass on.
 Almost.
 (And if you're feeling inspired, check out all these DIY coaster ideas you can make at home!)

-Oh you fancy, huh?
+Oh, you fancy, huh?
 If you like the occasional brandy or cognac, it helps to have the perfect glasses on-hand for imbibing.
-To get the perfect poor, simply hold the glass horizontally and fill until the liquid almost reaches the lip of the glass.
+To get the perfect pour, simply hold the glass horizontally and fill until the liquid almost reaches the lip of the glass.

 Making your bar cart look great doesn't have to cost a fortune.
 If you're just starting out with home décor or accidentally blew your budget on the cart itself (we don't blame you!) swing by an IKEA and stock up on their extremely affordable glassware.
 These glasses are roughly the right size for a double old fashioned and only cost $2 each!